 Mr. Cannon is very professional and has treated me with respect.
 He is extremely knowledgeable and cares about his clients.
 I would recommend him to anyone for legal advice and representation. – John Symcox

 The Oklahoma divorce process or dissolution of marriage can be an intimidating and complicated process.
 Divorce in Oklahoma is especially complex when custody of your children is involved.
 This page is intended to give clients facing divorce an overview of the procedure involved in divorce in Oklahoma.
 After reading this material, you should have a clear understanding of the procedure for an Oklahoma divorce case in our system.
-Contact Cannon Law Firm for a free consultation and more information on the process of obtaining a divorce in Oklahoma.
+Contact CANNON & ASSOCIATES for a free consultation and more information on the process of obtaining a divorce in Oklahoma.

 Oklahoma Divorce Procedure Summary